A state-of-the-art hospital

 “The visibility of tasks is good – the timeframe – all the information is there …. before we did not have that.
 It has made our lives easier".

 In addition, if assistance is needed for handling two-person tasks one simply swipes right and a list of the nearest colleagues appears.

 The majority of tasks are handled by the PSAs at SCUH, but supervisors also have a clear view of all tasks from the Task Overview screen.
 It is also from this screen that they can manage the workloads of each PSA and assign a task directly.
 This enables managers to balance the service demand with the resources available across teams and departments.

 The Management Information Download allows SCUH to generate and analyse information about its service operation using the 10 built-in standard reports.

 The business insights for SCUH has helped build awareness of what the department actually do on a daily basis – as expressed by Catherine Buick, Director for Operational Support Services:

 “It has provided us with a tool to provide information to Management, which is great. …It certainly creates an awareness of what we actually do and the resources it requires.
 Also, we now have evidence on how we are meeting our KPIs, which is fantastic".

 The system has allowed a range of small and efficient teams under Operational and Support Services to execute more than 45,000 tasks a month.
 This is quite impressive considering the size of SCUH and the distances which PSAs have to travel.
 The system has also allowed PSA teams to meet internal KPIs and improve response times.

-The Columna Task Management system plays a significant role in making all this possible, as it ensures transparency and efficient handling of service tasks.
+Columna Flow plays a significant role in making all this possible, as it ensures transparency and efficient handling of service tasks.